Marriage Counseling: How Couples Can Improve Mental Health Through Therapy

 Knowing when divorce might be the healthiest choice for a couple can be difficult.
 A couples therapist can offer mediation if one partner feels the relationship should end, but the other is not ready for divorce.
 In other cases, couples might agree that divorce is necessary and may want to discuss the process with a therapist.

-Common reasons people divorce can include communication issues, lack of intimacy, financial troubles, and disagreements over how to raise children.
+Common reasons people divorce can include communication issues, lack of intimacy, financial troubles, and a couple of disagreements over how to raise children.
 What might lead to divorce in one case may not lead to divorce in another.
 If you’re unsure if you should get divorced, consider talking to a marriage and family therapist.

 - Previous Article